reactorlabs/sourir/doc/inlining.md

 The continuation frames need to be updated in the same way.

-The new continuation frame is `(y, main/opt, l, E{caller})`.
-Note that we decided to go to `main/opt` instead of `main/base`, so that we jump into code that had the opportunity to be optimized after the inlining transformation.
+The new continuation frame is `(y, main/base, l, E{caller})`.

+Note that we do *not* use `main/opt` as the continuation return version, although it does contain a label `l`.

+At first using `main/opt` sounds like a good idea, given that the code after `l` in `main/opt` may be further optimized using information made available by inlining (for example if the return value of `foo` is statically known, it can be constant-folded after `l:`).
+But note that if we bail out of `foo`, it is precisely because some of its assumptions are invalid; we don't want to jump back into code that may be optimized based on assumptions that we now know are incorrect.

 To summarize:

 ```
     i1:   assume [ρ(...)] or (bar, base, checkpoint) ρ(varmap),
-            (y, main/opt, l, E{caller}), ρ(cont-frames)
+            (y, main/base, l, E{caller}), ρ(cont-frames)
 ```